-What’s good for business may come with added risk.
-In fact, many incidents are the direct result of policy violations.
-For risk management with business needs in mind, maybe the answer isn’t nay or yea but a more nuanced approach.
-One that allows for exceptions, as well as helps address risk.
+A business wants to hire a vendor.
+However, this vendor does not meet policy standards and has requested an exception.
+The question you face is whether or not to approve or deny that exception request.
+What’s good for business sometimes comes with added risk.
+In fact, many incidents are the direct result of a policy violation.
+For risk management, and business needs, maybe the answer isn’t a simple yay or nay but a more nuanced approach.
+One allowing for exceptions, as well as helping address the risks.

-A security organization can be a complex structure, it can lay out frameworks, processes, procedures and policies.
-However, during day to day operations it is likely that organizations run into a situation that violates existing policies and procedures.
-Risks, they are unavoidable, and the key is to identify that exposure and that is where risk exception begins.
-Risk exception recognizes and area where you are not compliant with in regard to laws, policies or regulations.
-The resources are at risk for exposure to malicious activity or for penalties due to non-compliance.
+A security organization can be a complex structure.
+Frameworks, processes, procedures, and policies are all laid out.
+However, in day to day operations, it is still very likely the organization will run into situations that violate existing policies and procedures.
+Risks are unavoidable.
+The key is to identifying exposure and that precisely where risk exception begins.
+Risk exception recognizes the areas where you are not compliant with regard to laws, policies or regulations.
+The resources are at risk for exposure to malicious activity and/or for penalties issued due to non-compliance.

-Let’s assume that an organization has a policy to remediate all of their exposures within five months from the date of reporting.
-The organization has recently conducted a security assessment from a third-party auditor who has raised several security issues in the with data at rest within the organization and they’re on premises datacenter/servers are easily penetrable.
-The organization states they have a logical solution to this problem; however, it may not be feasible to fix this exposure in the five-month timeframe.
-This is where risk exception comes into play.
+Let’s assume an organization has a policy in place to remediate all exposures within five months from the date of actual reporting.
+The organization recently conducted a security assessment from a third-party auditor who raised several security issues in with data at rest within the organization and their on-premises datacenter/servers are easily penetrable.
+The organization states they have a logical solution to this problem.
+However, in reality, it may not be feasible to fix this type of exposure in the five-month timeframe.
+Which is precisely where risk exception comes into play.

 Implementing Risk Exceptions as a part of a Security Framework:

-- Identify Key Stakeholders – The organization will need to identify people who’ll be involved in managing exceptions.
-Normally the approving official owns the exceptions and someone from the Security Team will approve the exception.
-The number of stakeholders will differ from organization to organization, based on their risk management process and the way in which it is designed.
+- Identify Key Stakeholders: Your organization will need to identify people who will be involved in managing exceptions.
+Normally the approving official owns the exceptions and someone from the Security Team will finalize and approve the exception.
+The number of stakeholders will differ from organization to organization, based on their risk management process and the way it is designed.

-- Implementing Roles and Responsibilities – Once the organization has identified stakeholders, they need to create a roles and responsibilities chart that will clearly define the process of communication.
-This is a formal way to communicate each stakeholder’s accountability and responsibility.
+- Implementing Roles and Responsibilities: Once your organization has identified stakeholders, they need to create a roles and responsibilities chart that will specifically address and define the process of communication.
+This serves as a formal way to communicate each stakeholder’s accountability and responsibility.

-- Associating Timelines with every Exception – Exceptions are deviations from a process or policy.
-However, they are provided so that the business isn’t held back and both, the security and business can function together.
-With this implementation, there will be a logical deadline set and these exceptions can be tracked.
+- Associating Timelines with every Exception: By definition, exceptions are deviations from a process or policy.
+However, they are mainly provided so the business isn’t held back and so that both, the security and business teams can function together.
+There will be a logical deadline set so these exceptions can be tracked with clarity.

-- Extending Exceptions on a need to basis – Although working with business is good, the organization needs to ensure that someone takes the responsibility for such extensions from the business end.
+- Extending Exceptions on a Need-to basis: Although working with business is good, the organization must ensure someone assumes responsibility for such extensions on the business end.
 The Risk Management/Compliance team should explain the pros and cons of extending such exceptions.
-The key stakeholders need to understand that taking the responsibility that in case of a system compromise that happens due to an extension to exceptions, they will be entirely responsible and will need to explain to a higher authority.
+The key stakeholders should understand they are responsible in case of a system compromise that occurs due to an extension to exceptions.
+Stakeholders will be soley responsible and will be required to explain and problems that occur to a higher authority.

-- Accepting Irresolvable Exceptions – Budgets have to be approved for getting rid of the existing solutions and businesses may not be interested in investing a huge amount for something they do not deem necessary or beneficial.
-For example, a legacy payroll application hosted on a mainframe server because completely removing payroll and changing payroll is a tedious task and comes with a huge cost for migrating from older technology to newer.
+- Accepting Irresolvable Exceptions: Budgets have to be approved for getting rid of the existing solutions.
+Truth is, many businesses may not be interested in investing huge amounts into something they do not deem necessary or beneficial, to begin with.
+For example, a legacy payroll application hosted on a mainframe server.
+Moving and changing payroll is a tedious task and comes with a huge cost for migrating from older technology to a newer more efficient one.